How to make Word documents accessible

 • 'Editor' tool to check grammar, spelling, style, clarity and reading level (under 'Insights' and 'Document stats')

-We explain how Word's reading level checker works in write using plain English.
+We explain how Word's reading level checker works in our page Write using plain English.

 You must do manual and automatic checks of your content to make sure it is accessible.